-What I aim to do in this study is to extend these studies, and focus in particular on the local grounding of the non-state armed groups in Western Libya.
+What I aim to do in this study is to extend these studies and focus in particular on the local grounding of the non-state armed groups in Western Libya.
 How do they interact with the local population, and the communities under their rule?

 3. Theoretical framework

 I take my theoretical approach from studies that have been done in other conflict zones, particularly the research on governance in “ungoverned spaces” - which looks into how armed non-state actors create new forms of governance in the absence of a functioning state.
-Several studies from recent years have looked into how armed groups engage in governance in conflict zones (2002; Clunan and Harold 2010; Menkhaus 2007; Arjona, Kasfir, and Mampilly 2015; Idler and Forest 2015; Bøås and Dunn 2007).
+Several studies from recent years have looked into how armed groups engage in governance in conflict zones (Reno 2002; Bøås & Dunn 2007; Menkhaus 2007; Clunan & Harold 2010; Arjona et al. 2015; Idler & Forest 2015).

 Clunan and Harold (2010) provide an overview of the phenomenon of ungoverned spaces or state-less areas.
 When state authority is absent or contested, informal governance will often take root.
 They provide different examples on how this has played out in different areas, like the tribal zone between Pakistan and Afghanistan, Niger, Lebanon, and the borderland areas between Yemen and Saudi Arabia.
 In all of these areas informal governance emerged as a response to local needs and realities.
 Other studies have looked in depth on specific areas.
 Menkhaus (2010) did a study of ungoverned spaces in several areas.
 He showed that local actors, both armed and non-armed, engage in informal governance, even though there is no state authority.
 This is particularly evident in areas where state authority had been absent for a long time.
 Those who engage in informal governance are often from the same local groups as those who were being governed.
 To cope with the situation, local communities forge systems of security and conflict resolution, and even provide basic services.

-For understanding my own data, I will mainly rely on the conceptual work Börzel and Risse have done on governance without a state (Börzel and Risse 2010).
+For understanding my own data, I will mainly rely on the conceptual work Börzel and Risse have done on governance without a state (Börzel & Risse 2010).
 They asked how governance can be possible without a state.
 In governance with a state they claim that one of the main mechanisms is the shadow of hierarchy.
 Even though the state typically will not reinforce norms all the time, the mere possibility of intervention from state authorities have a stabilizing effect on social life.
-So what happens when there is no state?
+So, what happens when there is no state?
 They claim that governance without a state often happens because of two different factors.
 One factor is the fear of anarchy.
 Local actors – like non-state armed groups, companies or civilian leaders – will usually think that anarchy is not in their own interest.
 They will therefore attempt to institute forms of governance even though the state is not there to control it.
 But fear of anarchy is not the only factor which may lead to governance without a state.
 What they call a logic of appropriateness may also be at play.
 What they mean by this is that local actors are not solely motivated by self-interest, in the short-term at least.
 They may also be motivated by social and ethical norms about what they regard as the right thing to do.
 Local actors may feel a duty to provide security and governance for the local population.

 In addition to Börzel and Risse’s framework, I will also rely on the general concept of historical legacies.
 Research on governance and political regimes has shown that historical legacies seem to play a large role for how regime change plays out, even though it may sometimes be unclear what the exact mechanisms are (Wittenberg 2013).

 4. Data and methods